abraunegg/onedrive/docs/install.md

 ## Compilation & Installation
 ### High Level Steps
-1. Install the platform dependencies for your Linux OS
+1. Install the platform dependencies for your platform
-2. Activate your DMD or LDC compiler
+2. Activate your DMD or LDC compiler if required
-3. Clone the GitHub repository, run configure and make, then install
+3. Clone the GitHub repository,
+4. Run the 'configure' command then build the application and install it
-4. Deactivate your DMD or LDC compiler
+5. Deactivate your DMD or LDC compiler if required

-### Building using DMD Reference Compiler
+### Linux: Building the application using the DMD Reference Compiler
 Before cloning and compiling, if you have installed DMD via curl for your OS, you will need to activate DMD as per example below:
 ```text
 Run `source ~/dlang/dmd-2.088.0/activate` in your shell to use dmd-2.088.0.